rodrigoliveirac/rodrigoliveirac/README.md

 - 🔭 I’m currently working with Android and iOS projects.

-- 🌱 I’m currently learning SwiftUI.
+- 🌱 I’m currently learning to build backend applications w/ Spring.

 - 📫 How to reach me: rodrigocavalcante.pro@gmail.com